Cyanobacteria (Blue-Green Algae)

-Cyanobacteria is also known as blue-green algae.
+Blue-green algae is also known as cyanobacteria.
 However, this harmful “algae” is actually a bacteria.
-Cyanobacteria are single-cell, microscopic organisms that are naturally occurring.
-The bacteria are found in all types of water: freshwater, marine water, and brackish waters (combined salt and freshwater).
+These bacteria are single-cell, microscopic organisms that are naturally occurring.
+They are found in all types of water: freshwater, marine water, and brackish waters (combined salt and freshwater).
 They are found in both warm and cold climates, even as far south and north as the poles.

 As the bacteria multiplies the blooms can become toxic.
 Cyanotoxins are the toxins cyanobacteria can produce.
 These can have very serious health consequences for humans, as well as on the animals living in or near the water.

-In Canada, the federal government’s recommended guidelines for quantifying cyanobacteria are the following
+In Canada, the federal government’s recommended guidelines for quantifying cyanobacteria are as follows:

 - Total cyanobacteria: 50 000 cells/mL